Smeueg/Boxer/README.md

 # Boxer
-A script to become a profesional boxer.
+A script to become a professional boxer.
 Interactively select and deselect options in tabs

 ![Screenshot](./Screenshot.png)